MortonPL/atlas/atlasgen_manual_en.md

 The following can be configured:

-* Tile resolution - Controls the side length of a map tile, in kilometers.
-Doesn't affect generation in any way, but is used in the Atlas simulator,
 * Altitude limit for preview - Controls the altitude maximum for preview altitude shading.
 If above 0, tiles will become darker as they come closer to the maximum,
 * Preview height levels - Controls how many discrete shading levels should be shown in the preview,
 * Preview color display - Controls how the tiles are colored when generating previews: